VOL. IV - APPENDIX D

-Thomas and Mary Ann's son Thomas Henry Cornford married Ellen Eliza Edwards on 1 March 1893 at Warbleton (Reg Gen March Qtr 1893 Hailsham 2b 127).
+Thomas and Mary Ann's son Thomas Henry Cornford married Ellen Eliza Edwards on 1 March 1893 at Warbleton (Reg Gen March Qtr.
+1893 Hailsham 2b 127).
 In 1901 they were living at Farm House, Heathfield with their children.
 Also at the address were Henry Edwards and Eliza Edwards, Ellen's parents.
 Henry Edwards was a 68 year old farmer.
 By 1911 the family was living at Oak Farm, Punnetts Green, Heathfield where 46 year old Thomas was a boat maker.
 His 17 year old son Thomas was assisting in the business.
 A further daughter had been born.
-Thomas and Henry had four children:
+Thomas and Ellen had four children:

 - Thomas Henry Cornford, Born 14 December 1893.
 Baptised 9 February 1894 in Heathfield.
 In 1939 Thomas is living at Rose Court, Punnetts Town.
 He is shown as married, but the relationship to others listed is not immediately apparent.
 Thomas Henry Cornford of Moreton, Briscobel Road, St Leonards died on 28 October 1986.

 - Ellen Eliza Cornford.
 Baptised 27 September 1895 in Heathfield.